biicode/docs/c++/using-biicode/blocks.rst

 Let people know your code can be reused easily!

+.. _cpp_block_git:

 Create a block from a git repository
 ------------------------------------

 The code
 ^^^^^^^^

-Put your code into a biicode block:
+Put your code into a biicode block, as usual:

 .. code-block:: bash